dev-sudeep/Csquare/README.md

   Syntax feels like pseudocode.
 Great for beginners and rapid prototyping.

 - 🔹 **Hybrid control**
   Mix high-level macros with normal C whenever you need.
-  Drop to inline ASM for performance-critical code.

 - 🔹 **PyGame grphics integration**
   (Optional) `smotion.h` wrapper brings Scratch-style motion & graphics using the power of InPy and the PyGame library